-(2) A staff member who owns a house receives a housing allowance of thirty per cent (30%) of his or her basic monthly salary.

-(3) A staff member that does not own a house receives a housing allowance of fifteen per cent (15%) of his or her basic monthly salary.
+(2) A staff member that does not own a house receives a housing allowance of fifteen per cent of his or her basic monthly salary, and a staff member who owns a house receives a housing subsidy of thirty percent of his or her basic monthly salary.

-(4) The chief executive officer of the Council receives a housing allowance of thirty per cent of his or her basic monthly salary, but may not receive collateral for the purchasing of a house.
+(3) The chief executive officer of the Council receives a housing allowance of thirty per cent of his or her basic monthly salary, but may not receive collateral for the purchasing of a house.

-(5) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent of a staff member's annual pensionable salary where he or she purchases a house.
+(4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent of a staff member's annual pensionable salary where he or she purchases a house.

-(6) The staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council.
+(5) The staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council.

-(7) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981).
+(6) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981).

-(8) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent of his or her basic monthly salary to the Council.
+(7) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent of his or her basic monthly salary to the Council.

-(9) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises.
+(8) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises.

-(10) The Council may not deduct pension from the housing allowance offered by the Council.
+(9) The Council may not deduct pension from the housing allowance offered by the Council.

-(11) Housing allowance forms part of the calculation of leave gratuity.
+(10) Housing allowance forms part of the calculation of leave gratuity.